Article ID: 1632 - Last Modified: November 19, 2013

 - If you have purchased the software and don't have a license, go to http://www.schrodinger.com/licensing and follow the instructions there for obtaining a license.

-- If you have purchased software and obtained your license, or have access to an existing license server that has licenses, follow the directions in the Licensing chapter of the Installation Guide under "Setting Up Access to the License Server".
-See article 281 if you have problems.
+- If you have purchased software and have access to an existing license server that has licenses, see Article 972 for instructions.
+See Article 281 if you have problems.

-- If you obtained Maestro under the Maestro Academic Campaign, see article 1621 for instructions.
+- If you obtained the free Maestro version for academics, the license should be installed automatically.
+If not, see Article 1621 for instructions.

 #281: I have problems with access to the Schrödinger software licenses.
 Is there an easy way to collect all the system...